tmobile/magentaA11y/_checklist-native/toggle-switch.md

 - Switch or Toggle Button - A switch is a visual toggle between two mutually exclusive states — on and off
 - You should use a native switch when at all possible vs a custom element, as it will automatically and correctly announce the role without additional development effort
-- A toggle should never do anything but toggle on or off.
-It should never automatically navigate the user to another field or screen
+- A toggle should just toggle on or off.
+It can add related content to the screen.
+Toggling on or off should not automatically navigate the user to another field or screen, which would be a change of context

 ### Name

 - Name describes purpose while focus is in/on the control
 - Best practice is to not include "button" in the name
+- Name should match the visible label, if any

 - **iOS Tips**
 	- Set a label in Interface Builder in the Identity Inspector